Vasco da Gama–Velankanni Weekly Express: Direction reversal

 Train no longer reverses its direction at Yesvantpur Junction after completion of the new Bypass Running Line.

 Demands

-There are demands by the devotees who visits the velankanni shrine regularly, insist Indian Railways to operate this train to reach velankanni on Sundays instead of Tuesdays and to depart this train from velankanni on Sundays instead of Tuesdays with no change in time table and also demand to stop this train at Tiruppattur.
+There are demands by the devotees who visits the Basilica of Our Lady of Good Health in Velankanni, regularly, insist Indian Railways to operate this train to reach velankanni on Sundays instead of Tuesdays and to depart this train from velankanni on Sundays instead of Tuesdays with no change in time table and also demand to stop this train at Tiruppattur.